AdobeDocs/experience-manager-64.en/help/assets/config-dynamic.md

       If you do not have access to **[!UICONTROL CRXDE Lite]** on the Author node, you can check the preset through the Publish server.

-    * **Check the Video Analytics preset through the Image Server**
+    * **Check the [!DNL Video Analytics] preset through the Image Server**

-      You can validate the Video Analytics preset directly by making an Image Server `req=userdata` request.
+      You can validate the [!DNL Video Analytics] preset directly by making an Image Server `req=userdata` request.

-      For example, to see the Analytics preset on the Author node, you can make the following request:
+      For example, to see the [!DNL Video Analytics] preset on the Author node, you can make the following request:

       `http://localhost:4502/is/image/conf/global/settings/dam/dm/presets/analytics?req=userdata`